convalise/unity-material-symbols/README.md

 #### 5.1) Alternative

 In order to minimize bad decisions, I've made a list of font variations available for download on [this page](URLs.md).
-They have a compact file size and the included codepoints file is already compatible with them.
+They have a (more) compact file size than other sources and the included codepoints file is already compatible with them.

 #### 5.2) Disclaimer